cockroachdb/docs/_includes/v19.2/app/see-also-links.md

-You might also be interested in using a local cluster to explore the following CockroachDB benefits:
+You might also be interested in the following pages:

 - [Client Connection Parameters](connection-parameters.html)
 - [Data Replication](demo-data-replication.html)